Besufekad-HAZ/Pet-adoption-reactApp/README.md

 useBreedList.js: Custom hook for fetching breed lists based on the selected animal.
 App.jsx: Main entry point for the React application. public/: Contains the main HTML file and other static assets.

+Contributing

+1. Contributions are welcome!
+Please follow these steps to contribute:
+2. Fork the repository.
+3. Create a new branch for your feature or bugfix.
+4. Commit your changes and push the branch to your fork.
+5. Create a pull request with a detailed description of your changes.